kathlab/neo84/README.md

     * ...perform unattended installs []
     * ...maybe MSI installs []

-How to create Matrix 42 package with neo84:
+How to create Matrix42 package with neo84:
 ---

-1. Run a system diff install with Matrix 42 Package Wizard
+1. Run a system diff install with Matrix42 Package Wizard
 2. Copy Diff directory on whatever machine you like to work on
 3. Inspect Diff.inf and identify all files and directories which do not belong to the app you want to package.
 You may remove unwanted files and directories but you can just use filter lists which is faster and reproducible (next step).
 4. Create a task file (check out the examples in tasks/)
 5. Run neo84 task
 6. __REVIEW__ Setup.inf
-7. __TEST__ package extensively with Setup.exe from Matrix 42 in a virtual machine.
+7. __TEST__ package extensively with Setup.exe from Matrix42 in a virtual machine.
 Testing on bare-metal is anoying since you cannot undo changes to the system fast.
 You are required to do that a lot for testing since a fresh system installation is mandatory for every single test.

-Common pitfalls in creating Matrix 42 packages
+Common pitfalls in creating Matrix42 packages
 ---

 It's easy to create a feral package which just destroys your target machine.
 Using a fresh VM for testing out packages is the preferred, fast and the safest way.
 However some pitfalls are mandatory to avoid: